bci-foresee/foresee/README.md

 - Hardware simulation capabilities
 - Integration of RTL with high-level simulation

+## Installation

+Go to the releases tab and download the executable for your platform.
+If you are on macOS, make sure you download the x86 or ARM variation, depending on what CPU your computer has

 ## Project Structure

 The project is organized into two main components:
 - `app/` - Contains the Electron frontend
-- `backend/` - Contains the Python backend including processing elements, pipeline execution, and analysis tools
+- `backend/` - Contains the Python backend including modules, pipeline execution, and analysis tools

-## Installation
+## Developer Installation

 ### Linux